Behavior Expectations

 • ALWAYS begin to resolve issues by going directly to the person involved in the issue.

 In most cases, the above process will help resolve difficult situations.
-However, AFTER you have made every attempt to work directly with the other person, AND if you cannot come to a resolution, then it may be necessary to ask a third party to assist you in further discussion with the person.
+However, AFTER you have made every attempt to work directly with the other person, AND if you cannot come to a resolution, then it may be necessary to ask a third party to assist you in further discussion and problem solving.

 Procedures For Any Disciplinary Incident